Sud11111/Federated-Learning-Glaucoma/README.md

 ### Prerequisites
 - Python 3.10.2
-- 80GB RAM for parallel training(Trained on NVIDIA A100-80g)
+- 80GB RAM for training(Trained on NVIDIA A100-80g)

 ### Installation Steps